mirage/ocaml-rpc/README.md

 # Generating code

-The idea of `rpc-light` is to generate functions to convert values of a given type to and from theirs RPC representations.
+The idea behing `ocaml-rpc` is to generate functions to convert values of a given type to and from theirs RPC representations.

 In order to do so, it is sufficicient to add `with rpc` to the